-One of my favorite specimens is the Banksia, a stunning Australian native flower with various colours and textures.
+One of my favourite specimens is the Banksia, a stunning Australian native flower with various colours and textures.
 I have many specimens in my collection, but I still ask friends to let me know if they ever find anything interesting.

-When I met my husband he noticed some drawings I'd done and said "what are you doing, you should be making art," after which he bought me an easel and canvases for my birthday, and I never looked back.
-My enrolment into part-time art school was the best thing I could have possibly done.
+When I met my husband, who noticed some drawings I'd done and said, "what are you doing, you should be making art".
+He bought me an easel and canvases for my birthday, and I never looked back.
+Enrolling in part-time art school was the best thing I could have done.
 It introduced me to printmaking in many forms.

 I have had eczema since I was a baby and the toxicity of the acid and some solvents played havoc with my skin.
-So I researched all the non-toxic printmaking methods I could find and happened upon the very talented solar plate etcher Janet Ayliffe who ran a workshop at Warringah Studios in Sydney.
-I was captivated by this marvelous technique.
-This was an especially exciting and significant turning point in my art practice.
+So I researched all the non-toxic printmaking methods and happened upon the talented solar plate etcher Janet Ayliffe who just happened to be running a workshop at Warringah Studios in Sydney.
+I was captivated by this marvellous technique, and it was a fascinating and significant turning point in my art practice.
 I didn't touch solar plate etching for the following two years but was again enticed to do a refresher course with Janet and fell in love with the process all over again.
 I set up my studio to work in this beautiful, magical medium, convinced that I would work this way for many years.

 I have been teaching for some years and enjoy working with both children and adults.
 When teaching children, I try to convince them that 'nothing is a mistake,' all our work can say and express something.
 I love seeing students' expressions when they pull their first print.
 Absolute magic.